Am4nzi/online-petition/readme.md

 -   Using Canvas, users can 'sign' the petition by drawing their signature with a mouse.
 They can can also delete their signature and redo it.

--   Users can view a list of who else has 'adopted' a tokloshe
+-   Users can view a list of who else has 'adopted' a tokoloshe

 -   Custom illustrations were created by me in Adobe Illustrator